Linaro/vmspec-tools/README.md

 vmspec-verify -i and booted manually (see vmspec-boot for an example QEMU command line) and cloning this tool inside the guest and running vmspec-verify from within the guest as well.

+## Limitations

+* If this system is run on hardware with KVM that doesn't support GICv3 or GICv2, the corresponding test will be reporte as FAIL.
+* We have successfully tested this tool with QEMU v2.6.2, Linux host (KVM) v4.7, and the Ubuntu 16.10 cloud image.